 Even businesses with robust compliance programs should reevaluate their practices under these updated standards.
 Some of the more notable changes include:

-• Registration requirements: Telemarketers must register with the Texas Public Utility Commission.
+• Registration requirements: The recent SB140 test indicates that telemarketers sending text messages to Texas must register with the Texas Public Utility Commission.
 Failure to do so can result in penalties of $5,000 per violation.
+However, according to a recent legal challenge settlement (November 2025) registration may not be needed if consumers have explicitly consented/opted-in to receive marketing sales text messages from the company (see litigation update below).

 • Scope of regulated outreach: Calls, texts, image messages, and similar outreach are now clearly subject to state regulation.